OpenFn/microservice/README.md

 - Enter the directory with `cd microservice`
 - Install dependencies with `mix setup`
 - Run the tests with `mix test`
-- Make a `project` directory to hold your project artifacts with `mkdir project`
+- Make a project directory to hold your project artifacts with `mkdir sample-project`
 - Create a new project specification with
-  `cp project.yaml.example ./project/project.yaml`
+  `cp project.yaml.example ./sample-project/project.yaml`
 - Create a `.env` file with `cp .env.example .env`
 - Install necessary adaptors via
   `npm install @openfn/language-http --prefix priv/openfn/runtime/node_modules --no-save --no-package-lock --global-style`